odpi/egeria-docs/site/docs/user-interfaces/general/overview.md

 ## Glossary Viewer

 The glossary viewer shows the glossaries that are available in the metadata repository and the information they contain.
-It is accessed through the action bar on the left of the screen or the navigation bar at the top.
+It is accessed through the action bar on the left of the screen.

 ![glossary](glossaryicon.png)